-And no, this isn’t the same Software Creations who developed Silver Surfer for the NES.
+And no, this isn’t the same Software Creations who developed Silver Surfer for the NES (THANK ODIN!)

 But before we take a look at the game itself, let’s look at the CD-ROM cover, shall we?

 As we can see, this cover features Thor himself throwing his famed hammer, Mjölnir, at a giant serpent wearing a crown.
 And before you say anything, Thor here is a redhead because that’s how he is originally depicted in the old Norse myths.
-He’s only blonde in Marvel media.
-The cover also has a comedy element to it, foreshadowing the game’s humor.
+He’s only blonde in Marvel.
+The cover also has a cartoony look, foreshadowing the game’s comedy.
 It’s not a bad cover, as it conveys everything you need to know about the game.

 And now it’s time to boot this sucker:

-The game is divided in three parts, with the first part distributed freely with the option of buying the other 2 parts (as per traditional shareware practices).
-In the first part, you have to look for and defeat Jorganmund; in the second, Nognir and in the third, Loki himself.
+The game is divided into 3 episodes, with the 1st episode distributed freely with the option of buying the other 2 episodes (as per traditional shareware practices).
+In the 1st episode, you have to look for and defeat Jorganmund; in the 2nd, Nognir and in the 3rd, Loki himself.

-As one can see in the video above, the graphics and the gameplay look very reminiscing of Legend of Zelda, with an overworld map with several locations and caves to explore, but unlike Legend of Zelda, God of Thunder is more linear and has several environmental puzzles to solve in order to progress.
+As one can see in the video above, the graphics and the gameplay look very reminiscent of The Legend of Zelda, with an overworld map with several locations and caves to explore, but unlike The Legend of Zelda, God of Thunder is more linear and has several environmental puzzles to solve in order to progress.

-Your main weapon, as I said before, is Mjölnir, Thor’s famous hammer and just like in the comics and myths, it can be thrown and it immediately comes back to you.
+Your main weapon, as I said before, is Mjölnir and just like in the comics and myths, it can be thrown and it immediately comes back to Thor.
 It can be used to defeat enemies and to solve puzzles.
-But you also can use other magical objects and spells that can be found in the overworld maps, certain caves or bought from vendors, but these empty your magic meter, which can only be replenished by finding potions.
+But you also can use other magical objects and spells that can be found in the overworld maps, certain caves or bought from vendors, but using or casting these deplete your magic meter, which can only be replenished by finding potions.
 You can also find golden apples to replenish your health meter or more rarely, angels that can fully replenish your health and magic meters.

 You can also find jewels that serve not only as points, but also as currency in the shops and vendors, enabling you to buy several items.
-In some of the screens with puzzles, you can also collect keys to open doors.
+In some of the screens with puzzles, you can also collect keys to open doors and progress.

 God of Thunder is a simple game without any upstanding features that’s good for quick playthrough (as long you don’t get frustrated with the harder puzzles).
-The humor is quite refreshing and tongue-in-cheek without being obnoxious with lot of references to the comics.
+The humour is quite refreshing and tongue-in-cheek without being obnoxious with lot of references to the Marvel Thor comics.
 If you enjoy fast action games with hard puzzles, then you might want to give it a shot.

 So, did you enjoy the review?
 Comment below or on Facebook or Twitter and let me know.
-Next time, we’re going to take a look at the first title of a series that still exists to nowadays, but whose latest recent release has met some incomprehensible controversy.
-Till then, keep on gaming.
+Next time, we’re going to take a look at the very 1st title of a series that still exists to nowadays, but whose latest recent release has met some incomprehensible controversy.
+Till then, keep on playing.